Qualifying for Homeownership

 - You have two years of taxable income reported which falls between 40% and 60% of the area median income.

 - You are first-time homeowners (at least one potential co-applicant has not owned a home for at least three years).

 If you meet these eligibility requirements, you qualify to apply for homeownership.

 Your application will be evaluated on the following criteria.

 Three Main Selection Criteria

-Critera 1: Need
+Critera 1: Need for Adequate Shelter

-- Substandard Housing – if there are problems with the heating system, water supply, electricity, bathrooms, kitchen, structure, etc. of your current home.
+- Substandard housing – if there are problems with the heating system, water supply, electricity, bathrooms, kitchen, structure, etc. of your current home.

-- Overcrowding-If the number of bedrooms is inadequate as determined by the number, ages, and sex of household members.
+- Overcrowding – if the number of bedrooms is inadequate as determined by the number, ages, and sex of household members.